mtrdesign/krait/krait/README.md

 ## Local Development

-There isn't a straightforward way to develop the package locally, we suggest creating an empty laravel project and then installing and testing inside of it.
-You can put the package inside a `packages` folder and then link the package with the `composer` config.
+There isn't a straightforward way to run Laravel packages locally.
+To develop the package, create an empty Laravel project and clone the package inside a "packages" folder.
+Then, link the package with the composer configuration using the properties below (add them to the `composer.json` file):

-You can add the following properties to your composer configuration to link the package locally.
 ```json
 {
     "repositories": {